“A Man is but a product of his thoughts. What he thinks, he becomes.”Mahatma Gandhi

 Being your own cheerleader feels a lot nicer than being your worst critic.

-Remind yourself that the negative thought you are thinking is “only a mere negativity.”
-It has no power other than what you give it.
-Negativity gains momentum from your thinking about them over and over again.
+Remind yourself that the negative thought you are thinking is “only mere negativity.”
+It has no power unless you give in to it.
+Negativity only gains a momentum of your thinking habit over and over and over again.
 So stop thinking and start changing.

 What impact have negative thoughts had on you?
 How do you manage them?